sanskarhere/sanskarhere/README.md

 ---

 ## 🔍 Projects Worth Exploring
-- 🧠 [NLP Web App](https://github.com/Sanskarhere/nlp-web-app): Sentiment & Entity Analysis using HuggingFace
+- 🧠[NLP Web App](https://github.com/Sanskarhere/nlp-web-app): Sentiment & Entity Analysis using HuggingFace
 - 🔥[IgnitionIQ](https://github.com/sanskarhere/IgnitionIQ.git): Smart fire risk modeling for climate-aware decisions
+- 🎬[PopcornPicks](https://github.com/sanskarhere/PopcornPicks.git) :AI Movie Recommendation Engine

 Want me to help you write a 3-line project pitch or README intro that matches the name you choose?
 Or we can test how each name sounds in a recruiter’s inbox.